 Mode of study

-Students will complete 3 core and 3 specialist modules in the 1st year (60 ECTS).
-Eligible students will then complete a research dissertation (30 ECTS) in the 2nd year.
+Students will complete three core and three specialist modules in the first year (60 ECTS).
+Eligible students will then complete a research dissertation (30 ECTS) in the second year.

 Why Choose This Course?

 Graduates have found employment in the health services, and in private hospitals and clinics.